-The course provides integrated reading and writing instruction for students who require extensive preparation to succeed in college-level English courses.
+Specifically, the course provides integrated reading and writing instruction for students who require minimal preparation for college-level English but still need some preparation to succeed.
+Students in this course will be co-enrolled in college-level English.
 Students will place into this course based on VPT-English (Virginia Placement Test-English).

-Upon successful completion and faculty recommendation, students will move into ENF 3 (if they require additional preparation) or into college-level English (if they require no additional preparation).
-Credits are not applicable to graduation (8 semester credits).
+To successfully pass this course, students must also pass the college-level English course in which they are co-enrolled.